CherifBouabdallah/Travail-de-Maturite/README.md

 This code is part of my TM and will be in my final high school grade.

-> :warning: **The quality of this code is not guaranteed as it's my first full-scale Python project.**

 ## Refraction Simulator

 This repository contains a Python program that simulates the refraction of light.
 The simulator uses the Pygame library to create a graphical user interface for interactively adjusting the refractive indices and angles to observe the refraction phenomenon.